mehulagg/gitlab/doc/ssh/README.md

 For guidance, proceed to the [common steps](#common-steps-for-generating-an-ssh-key-pair).

 NOTE: **Note:**
-If you have OpenSSH version 7.8 or below, consider the problems associated with [encoding](#rsa-keys-and-openssh-from-versions-65-to-78).
+If you've OpenSSH version 7.8 or below, consider the problems associated with [encoding](#rsa-keys-and-openssh-from-versions-65-to-78).

 ### Common steps for generating an SSH key pair